 Long after the crash, survivors, family and friends continue to feel the impact.
-MADD Victim Services is here to provide you with emotional support but also assistance in a variety of ways after a drunk or drugged driving crash
+MADD Victim Services is here to provide you with emotional support but also assistance in a variety of ways after a drunk or drugged driving crash, all at no cost to victims and survivors.

 We help survivors survive